standardml/smackage/README.md

 Setting up MLton (user-only)
 ------------------------
 MLton allows mlb path variables to be set on the mlton command line.
-If you don't want to edite the global mlb-path-map file, you can pass the SMACKAGE path as a command line argument to mlton.
+If you don't want to edit the global mlb-path-map file, you can pass the SMACKAGE path as a command line argument to mlton.
 Since doing this all the time is tedious and would break build scripts, you probably want to set up a wrapper script somewhere in your path that